Great Lakes Commission

 United States Environmental Protection Agency (EPA)

-This site provides access to an abundance of information on topics pertaining to the environment and its impact on human health.
-Topics covered include: air pollution, climate change, hazardous waste, pesticides, and water resources.
+This site provides access to information on topics pertaining to the environment and its impact on human health.
+Topics covered include: air pollution, hazardous waste, pesticides, and water resources.

 United States Fish and Wildlife Service

 The U.S. Fish and Wildlife Service site provides access to policies, laws, regulations, procedures, planning efforts, scientific research, and educational activities related to the conservation of fish, wildlife, plants, and habitats.
 Among the site’s resources are information on endangered species, numerous handouts and publications, and an image library.